zhengzyAstro/zhengzyAstro.github.io/README.md

 ## Welcome to Dr. Zhenya Zheng's Homepage

 I am a research professor at [Astrophysics Division of Shanghai Astronomical Observatory (SHAO)](http://astro-en.shao.cas.cn/members/).
 I'm leading the research group of "Early Universe and High-redshift Galaxies" at SHAO.
-I'm also leading SHAO's team of the Multi-Channel Imager project.
+I'm also leading SHAO's team in the Multi-Channel Imager project.

 ### Research Interest and Projects